jarenduan/ijw.netfx/README.md

 A few nuget packages providing extensions and helpers for .Net Core and .Net Frameworks.

 # Repo structure
-there're 3 folders in the repro:
+there're 3 folders in the repo:

   1. `src`: source codes.